mo-rahimi/mo-rahimi/README.md

 Currently, I'm developing an LLM-based Generative AI application using RAG to convert natural language into SQL for retrieving business data from PostgreSQL.

-*   🌍  Currently I'm based in Hong Kong
+*   🌍  Based in Hong Kong
 *   ✉️  You can contact me at [m.rahimi.hk@gmail.com](mailto:m.rahimi.hk@gmail.com)
 *   ### Certifications